 As you can appreciate, an enterprise such as mobile computer repair will make most of its profit from selling time rather than physical products.
 You need to know the value of your services in the areas you wish to target.
 Bear in mind that you can justify charging higher hourly rates in inner-city areas, particularly affluent ones.

 To find out the average of what you should be charging, you need to put your detective hat on!
 Your task is to find out prices from your local competitors and work out where you can fit yourself in the market.
+And don’t forget to analyze your profitability metrics before and after your price review based on the data in the software you use to manage daily operations in your shop.
+Still don’t have one?
+Check out this cloud-based solution for computer repair shops.

 Offer fixed-price repairs for quick or easy jobs